Sage-Bionetworks/portalsDocs/articles/access_controls.md

 {% include important.html content="Synapse users are responsible for determining the appropriate `Sharing Setting` for any content they upload into Synapse." %}

 ### How to share content
 To adjust the `Sharing setting`, click the `Share` button at the upper right hand side of the `Project's` header.
 This will open a window listing the Synapse users who have access to the `Project` and their roles.
 A globe icon means the `Project` is **Public**.
 A lock icon means the `Project` is **Private**.
 When you create a new `Project` you are the only Synapse user listed in this window.
-Use the `Add People` feature to add collaborators individually or to add a team of collaborators.
+Use the `Add People` feature to add collaborators individually or to add a [team of collaborators](/articles/teams.html).

-#### Create a team
-If you want to share a `Project` with a specific group of people, you can create a team.
-Any Synapse user can create a team.
-From your Synapse profile homepage, click on the `Team` button and then use the `Create Team` dialogue box to get started.
-When you create a team, an invitation is sent automatically to each person you invite.
-People are only added to the team _after_ they accept this invitation.
-Similarly, if you see a team you would like to be part of, you can request to join the team by clicking the `Request to Join Team` button on the team's homepage.
-You are only added to the team _after_ the team's administrator approves your request.

 ![sharing button examples]({{site.url}}/assets/images/sharing_buttons_examples.png)